Alexir2000/run_app/README_EN.md

     - The utility can be used to create local applications that connect to remote databases, perform data analysis, generate reports, or import/export data.

 6. **Educational Projects**:
-    - Ideally suited for students and educators who need to demonstrate or test Python code without the need to install Python on every computer.
-This simplifies the process of distributing and using educational materials.
+    - Ideal for students and educators who need to demonstrate or test Python code without having to set up the Python environment on each computer.
+This simplifies the distribution and use of educational materials.

 7. **Portable Applications**:
     - Create applications that can be run from external media, such as a USB drive.
-This allows the application to be easily moved between different computers without leaving traces on the systems or requiring Python installation.

 ## Why is it Useful?